DLXPlugins/simple-comment-editing/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Released 2015-06-26
+* Fixed debug error that stated there were two few arguments when there was a percentage sign (%) in a comment.
+Thank you <a href="https://github.com/ronalfy/simple-comment-editing/issues/7">bernie-simon</a>.

 = 1.3.0 =
 * Released 2015-06-18
 * Improved timer internationalization to accept languages with plurality variations (e.g., Russian)